athiragopal/finance/README.md

   3. [geometric brownian motion simulator](## geometric brownian motion simulator)

 # Installation
-Finance can be installed by placing finance.py in the same directory as the main python script.This module depends on on both the [Numpy](http://www.numpy.org/) and [Scipy](http://www.scipy.org/) packages.
+Finance can be installed by placing finance.py in the same directory as the main python script.
+This module depends on on both the [Numpy](http://www.numpy.org/) and [Scipy](http://www.scipy.org/) packages.

 ## numerical integration

 Finance includes four one-dimensional numerical integration algorithms.
-It includes the trapezium rule, Simpson's Rule, a monte-carlo integration These are implemented as `trapezoidal_rule(function, a, b, n)`, `simpsons_rule(function, a, b, n)`, and`crude_monte_carlo(function, a, b, n)`,
+It includes the trapezoidal rule, Simpson's Rule, and monte-carlo integration algorithm.
+These are implemented as `trapezoidal_rule(function, a, b, n)`, `simpsons_rule(function, a, b, n)`, and`crude_monte_carlo(function, a, b, n)`,

-Simpson's Rule and the Trapezium rule may be used in the following way.
+Simpson's Rule and the trapezoidal rule may be used in the following way.
 ```
-print trapezoidal_rule(lambda x:x**2, 0, 1, 20)
+>>> print finance.trapezoidal_rule(lambda x:x**2, 0, 1, 20)
 >>> 0.33375
 ```
+where:
+* `function` is the integrand of the definite integral
-where `a` and `b` are the bounds of integration, and `n` is an integer number of strips to use in the approximations.
+* `a` and `b` are the bounds of integration
+* `n` is an integer number of strips to use in the approximations.

+It returns a `float` which approximates the area under the integrand.

-The Monte-Carlo integration algorithm is invoked in a similar way.
+The monte-carlo integration algorithm is invoked in a similar way.
 ```
-crude_monte_carlo(lambda x:x**2, 0, 1, 1000)
+>>> print finance.crude_monte_carlo(lambda x:x**2, 0, 1, 1000)
 >>> 0.332749640773
 ```

+where:
+* `function` is the integrand of the definite integral
-where `a` and `b` are the bounds of integration, and `n` is an integer number of pseudo-random samples to take.
+* `a` and `b` are the bounds of integration
+* `n` is an integer number of pseudo-random samples to take

+It returns a `float` which approximates the area under the integrand.

 ## Black-Scholes option pricing

 Finance includes several functions related to european vanilla call and put option pricing.
 The first is an exact calculation of the vanilla call and put option prices.
-These is implemented in Finance as `black_scholes_european_call_price(spot, strike, r, sigma, maturity)` and `black_scholes_european_put_price(spot, strike, r, sigma, maturity)`. `spot` is the spot price of the option, `strike` is the price at which the holder of an option may exercise, `r` is the risk-free interest rate, `sigma` is the volatility, and `maturity`, is the time at which the contract expires.
+These is implemented in Finance as `black_scholes_european_call_price(spot, strike, r, sigma, maturity)` and `black_scholes_european_put_price(spot, strike, r, sigma, maturity)`.

 The call and put pricing functions are called in an identical way.
 ```
->>> print black_scholes_european_call_price(100, 100, 0.05, 0.02, 1)
+>>> print finance.black_scholes_european_call_price(100, 100, 0.05, 0.02, 1)
-4.88096669701
+>>> 4.88096669701
 ```
+where:
+* `spot` is the spot price of the underlying asset
+* `strike` is the price at which the holder of an option may exercise
+* `r` is the risk-free interest rate
+* `sigma` is the volatility of the underlying asset
+* `maturity`, is the time at which the contract expires.

+It returns a `float` which is the analytical solution to the Black-Scholes partial differential equation. `None` is returned in the case of arbitrage opportunities.

 Finance provides monte-carlo estimations of the put and call prices by estimating the discounted expected payoff at maturity under a risk-neutral probability.
 In Finance these functions are `monte_carlo_european_call_price(spot, strike, r, sigma, maturity, n)` and `monte_carlo_european_put_price(spot, strike, r, sigma, maturity, n)`.
-Here `n` is the integer number of simulations to perform.
 For example, the european call estimator is invoked as
 ```
 >>> print finance.monte_carlo_european_call_price(100, 100, 0.05, 0.02, 1, 1000)
 4.75598195465
 ```

+where:
+* `n` is the integer number of simulations to perform

+It returns a `float` which estimates the analytical result of the Black-Scholes pricing formula.

-A finite difference approximator to the Black-Scholes equation for a european call is included in finance as `black_scholes_european_call_3d(sigma, r, strike, maturity, asset_steps)`.
-It returns an array containing spot prices,and time steps in the rows and columns, and option prices in the entries.
+A finite difference approximation scheme to the Black-Scholes equation for a european call is included in finance as `black_scholes_european_call_3d(sigma, r, strike, maturity, asset_steps)`.

+It returns an `array` containing spot price,time step data, and the corresponding option value data.

 The time steps are hardcoded to be as large as possible whilst ensuring stability.
 This function can be used to study the option surface.
-For example using the [matplotlib](http://matplotlib.org/) package we can create the call option surface with the following code:
+For example using the
+[matplotlib](http://matplotlib.org/) package we can create the call option surface with the following code:
 ```
-import matplotlib.pyplot as plt
-from mpl_toolkits.mplot3d import Axes3D
+import finance
-result = finance.black_scholes_european_call_3d(0.2, 0.05, 100, 1.0, 20)
 import matplotlib.pyplot as plt
 from mpl_toolkits.mplot3d import Axes3D

 result = finance.black_scholes_european_call_3d(0.2, 0.05, 100, 1.0, 20)